Createdd/Writing/2020/articles/pythonApi.md

 I am not associated with any of the services I use in this article.

 I do not consider myself an expert.
 If you have the feeling that I am missing important steps or neglected something, consider pointing it out in the comment section or get in touch with me.
+Also, always make sure to monitor your AWS costs to not pay for things you do not know about.

 I am always happy for constructive input and how to improve.